Day 26 of my 90-Day Devops: Kubernetes Secrets and Access Control

 - The

-field requires Base64 encoding, which ensures the secret is not easily readable.
+datafield requires Base64 encoding, which ensures the secret is not easily readable.

 Access Control in Kubernetes